By Elliot M. Kass | American Express Credit Intel Freelance Contributor

 Identity theft protection shields you from cyber criminals attempting to use your name and credit history to borrow money, steal from your bank accounts, or make a purchase.
 Like credit monitoring, these services alert you to activity on your credit report, so there is some overlap between them.
 But identity theft protection also monitors many other instances where your personal identity information is either altered or used, such as tax filings to the IRS or requests to change your postal address.

-According to a study by Javelin Strategy & Research and Identity Guard, a provider of identity theft protection services, fraudsters stole $16.8 billion from 16.7 million Americans through various forms of identity theft and fraud in 2017.2 Given the scope of this problem and the numerous difficulties people encounter trying to clear up the confusion that identity theft creates, many credit experts say contracting with a service to monitor your identity is worth the expense.
+In 2020, the FTC received more than 2.1 million fraud reports from consumers, with over $3.3 billion lost to fraud.1 Given the scope of this problem and the numerous difficulties people encounter trying to clear up the confusion that identity theft creates, many credit experts say contracting with a service to monitor your identity is worth the expense.

 Purchase protection is another form of credit protection offered by many credit card companies as a benefit of using their card.
 Under these plans, the card provider acts as your advocate when something you purchased on the card is damaged, unable to be returned or fails to perform as promised.
 Also known as buyer protection plans, there are three basic kinds: